-Fig. 194 Proxy activated
+Fig. 195 Substitution activated

 Tab.
-147 Substitution
+148 Substitution

-End point Operating sequence / signalling on the terminal Scope В All the system operator consoles indicate the fact that the proxy is activated.
-When the proxy is activated, calls are still signalled at the operator console but no longer acoustically.
-Possible interfaces: Operator phone С Possible destinations: • User: internal, PISN • General Bell • Both (user + general bell) Requirement: C is not protected against calls (Do not disturb, 26) or Call Forwarding Unconditional (02).
+End point Operating sequence / signalling on the terminal Scope В All the system operator consoles indicate the fact that the substitution is activated.
+When the substitution is activated, calls are still signalled at the operator console but no longer acoustically.
+Possible interfaces: Operator phone С Possible destinations: User: internal, PISN General Bell Both (user + general bell) Requirement: C is not protected against calls (Do not disturb, 26) or Call Forwarding Unconditional (02).

-- The substitution can only be switched on and off at an operator console and is then valid for all the operator consoles in the system. - · Personal calls are not diverted. - Calls that were signalled on the operator console before proxy was switched on are not diverted. - If the destination for the substitution is busy, caller A obtains the busy tone.
+- The substitution can only be switched on and off at an operator console and is then valid for all the operator consoles in the system. - · Personal calls are not diverted. - Calls that were signalled on the operator console before substitution was switched on are not diverted. - If the destination for the substitution is busy, caller A obtains the busy tone.
 Call waiting is not automatic. - If General bell is configured as the destination for the substitution, the call is placed in the general bell's queue and caller A obtains the ring-back tone. - If a user number is defined as destination, and the general bell activated, the call is indicated on both destinations.

 Tab.
-148 Substitution: Function
+149 Substitution: Function

-Function Operator phone Switch proxy on and off
+Function Operator phone Switch substitution on and off

 Tab.
-149 Substitution: System configuration
+150 Substitution: System configuration